A view from professional football

 - Contrasting literature around ice baths and their positive influence on recovery

-- The supportive evidence suggesting ice baths are a good recovery tool have also stated that they potentially inhibit muscle adaptation (which during the pre-season is what we were after).
+- The supportive evidence suggesting ice baths are a good recovery tool has also stated that they potentially inhibit muscle adaptation (which during the pre-season is what we were after).

 As it is a blog, I will give my opinion on whether ice baths work.
 I do believe they have a place in professional sport/training, and professional sport/training only.
 You may be asking why I have this viewpoint?
 My rationale for this stance is that an ice baths’ aim is to enhance recovery and inhibit muscle damage, therefore, giving professional sports people the ability to train/play harder, faster and longer the next day/day after that.
 A great example of this is seen when a football team plays a match on a Saturday and then again on a Tuesday.
 Now if you’re not a professional sportsperson and you don’t train every day for 48 weeks of the year you may need to ask yourself if an ice bath is what you’re after.
 Several articles have reported that ice baths as a recovery tool actually have detrimental effects on training (1)